Harwich and North Essex: History

 The seat was created for the 2010 general election following a review of the Parliamentary representation of Essex by the Boundary Commission for England.
-It was formed from the majority of the abolished constituency of North Essex, together with the town of Harwich and surrounding areas, previously part of the abolished Harwich constituency, with the remainder of the Harwich seat creating the new seat of Clacton.
+It was formed from the majority of the abolished constituency of North Essex, together with the town of Harwich and surrounding areas, previously part of the abolished Harwich constituency, with the majority of the Harwich seat creating the new seat of Clacton.